NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/Pawsey NeCTAR Storage and NCBI data--DOCID115.md

 We have covered the difference between root, ephemeral, volume and object storage available through the NeCTAR research cloud and what programs are used to be able to store you data correctly so that you can make effective use of you virtual machine.

+- **Root storage**
-- The root storage is for the Operating system and you home directory.
+	Is for the Operating system and you home directory.
 You should install all applications there and your home directory is should not store any data but small scripts and files.

+- **Ephemeral storage**
-- The ephemeral storage is your workspace so all of you analysis should be done there and you can store your local data there.
+	Is your workspace so all of you analysis should be done there and you can store your local data there.
 Remember to get the right size hardware flavor.
 It needs to have enough disk space for analysis to run and store any associated data.
 It is your responsibilty to maintain and will require regular housekeeping.
 Please ***delete*** files that are not needed and move important results back to either your local machine or to volume/object storage to share them with your group or the world.

+- **Volume storage**
-- The volume storage can be used for storing results, working data, or as a working directory if needed.
+  Can be used for storing results, working data, or as a working directory if needed.
 If you have multiple researcher who have access to your project then you can share data via the volume storage.
-It is also possible to attach more that one volume storage instance to your compute instance as well so you can one for input data and have a second for results.
+It is also possible to attach more that one volume storage instance to your compute instance as well so you can one volume for input data and have a second volume for results.

+- **Object storage**
-- The object storage should be used for static datasets either reference ones like the NCBI-BLAST data sets or analysis results you wish to share with collaborators.
+ Should be used for static datasets either reference ones like the NCBI-BLAST data sets or analysis results you wish to share with collaborators.
 Static data can be downloaded easly to your volume or ephemeral storage as part of you workflow or pipeline.
-With an orginal copy in object storage you can delete it from either volume or ephemeral storage then with out having to get a new copy to your instance.
+With an original copy in object storage you can delete it from either volume or ephemeral storage then with out having to get a new copy to your instance.

 NOTE: There are some unresolved issues with uploading large data sets (>5GB) in to object storage.
 Understanding how to split/merge files that are larger than 5GB and being able to manage them easily..